 Cold temperature acclimation is not as well understood as that of hot and humid climates.
 Hypothermia is one of the major concerns of cold temperature exposure.
 Hypothermia is when your body temperature drops below 98.6 degrees (or lower than your normal body temperature).
 With a lower body temperature, circulation to your extremities decreases and stays more centrally located in the abdomen to keep the vital organs warm.
 Mild hypothermia can decrease performance due to the lower blood flow to the working muscles.

-Cold temperatures can offer their own sports nutrition challenges.
+Cold temperatures can offer their own sports nutrition challenges (as we discuss in our Nutrition Curriculum).
 Nutrition to prepare for cold temperatures includes consistently consuming adequate carbohydrates throughout your training.
 Include carbohydrates at meals, snacks, and before, during and after exercise as well.
 Eating both before workouts and after is essential for feeling your best during the workout as well as achieving goals of improved performance.

 Between thirty and sixty minutes before training is the time to eat a snack.
 This snack should be carbohydrate-rich to top off muscle glycogen stores and may include a small amount of protein (depending on individual stomach tolerance).
 Protein helps build and repair muscle tissue, and adequate protein before exercise may help reduce post-exercise soreness.